 Prior to starting Work on any U-M project, the general contractor/construction manager must lead a pre-construction safety meeting.
-The meeting shall include as attendees the general contractor/construction manager's field supervisory staff that will be primarily responsible for management of workers and crafts, supervisory personnel from major subcontractors/trade contractors, and the owner's representative and the U-M OSEH Department.
-The primary purpose of this meeting is to introduce the general contractor's/construction manager's supervisory personnel, subcontractors/trade contractors and owner's representative to the general contractor's/construction manager's project-specific safety plan and to have the general contractor/construction manager demonstrate an understanding of the project conditions and safety requirements.
+The meeting shall include as attendees the general contractor/construction manager's field supervisory staff that will be primarily responsible for management of workers and crafts, supervisory personnel from major subcontractors/trade contractors, and the Owner's Representative and the U-M ESH department.
+The primary purpose of this meeting is to introduce the general contractor's/construction manager's supervisory personnel, subcontractors/trade contractors and Owner's Representative to the general contractor's/construction manager's demonstrate an understanding of the project conditions and safety requirements.